 There are amendments to the above codes, as well as local Ordinances dealing with fire hydrants, hazardous materials, street sizes and other fire related codes which are available by contacting us.

-How many prints are required to be submitted along with application?
+How many plans are required to be submitted along with application?

 Are they required to be signed or sealed and by whom?

-Commercial Plans & Sprinkler Plans, must be signed and sealed (copies will be accepted) by a Missouri Registered Design Professional (a Registered Architect or Professional Engineer).
+Commercial Plans & Sprinkler Plans, must be signed and sealed by a Missouri Registered Design Professional (a Registered Architect or Professional Engineer).

 Are numbers required on residential homes?